Snaacky/thewiki/docs/getting-started/literature.md

     This should only be used on sources where [obvious blacks appear gray](/static/literature/incorrect-black-levels.png).
 The black level value should be decreased [until the grays become black](/static/literature/correct-black-levels.png). *Generally, `-16` works for most sources.*
     ==-
     ==- :icon-sparkle-fill: Touchscreen support
+    mpv recently implemented support for multitouch gestures through lua scripting.
+This allows for much more complex touch functionalily without the necessity for third party software.

+    The [touch-manga-mpv](https://github.com/guyman624/touch-manga-mpv) script allows for page turning and black level adjustment with touch gestures.

-    mpv's bundled touchscreen controls are suboptimal.
-We recommend using third-party programs for adding touchscreen functionality to mpv, such as [GestureSign](https://gesturesign.win), a tool which allows you to convert gestures to keypresses ([example setup](/static/literature/gesturesign-example.png)).
+    There are also third party programs, such as [GestureSign](https://gesturesign.win), which allow you to convert gestures to keypresses ([example setup](/static/literature/gesturesign-example.png)).
     You should also add the following into your `mpv.conf` to avoid triggering the OSD when swiping:
     ```properties
     no-osc